Ensono/amido.github.io/docs/index.md

 - What about the CI/CD pipeline?
 - What compute solution should I use?

-Your tech choices in these six areas are what Stacks calls a *Workload*.
+Your tech choices in these six areas are what Ensono Stacks calls a *Workload*.
 For example:

 - On Azure (cloud provider)
 - I want to build a REST API (solution architecture)